pypy/pypy/pypy/doc/stm.rst

   numbers of small objects that don't immediately die (surely a common situation) suffer from these missing optimizations.

-* The GC has no support for destructors: the ``__del__`` method is never called (including on file objects, which won't be closed for you).
-  This is of course temporary.
-Also, weakrefs might appear to work a bit strangely for now (staying alive even though ``gc.collect()``, or even dying but then un-dying for a short time before dying again).
+* Weakrefs might appear to work a bit strangely for now, sometimes staying alive throught ``gc.collect()``, or even dying but then un-dying for a short time before dying again.

 * The STM system is based on very efficient read/write barriers, which are mostly done (their placement could be improved a bit in